web-projects/DEVICE_EMULATOR/README.md

 ### What is this repository for? ###

-* JSON File reader utility
+* DEVICE EMULATOR APPLICATION
 * 1.00.0.(100)
-* git remote add origin git@github.com:web-projects/MOCK_PIPELINES.git
+* git remote add origin git@github.com:web-projects/DEVICE_EMULATOR.git

 ### How do I get set up? ###